petersonjr/MetadataCrawler/README.md

 Therefore, the following decisions were made:

-* For RDMS like Oracle or Mysql, in which an object may be identified by (schema name + object name), the objects will be outputed as part of a schema and of a catalog with the same name.
+* For RDMS like Oracle or Mysql, in which an object may be identified by (schema name + object name), the objects will be outputed **as part of a schema and of a catalog with the same name**.
 For instance, a table EVENT of schema COMPETITIONS will be outputed as COMPETITIONS(catalog) -> COMPETITIONS(schema) -> EVENT(table).
-* For RDMS like SqlServer or PostgreSQL, in which an object may be identified by (catalog name + schema name + object name), the objects will be outputed as part of a catalog and schema with the respective names.
+* For RDMS like SqlServer or PostgreSQL, in which an object may be identified by (catalog name + schema name + object name), the objects will be outputed **as part of a catalog and schema with the respective names**.
 For instance, a table EVENT of schema DBO and catalog COMPETITIONS will be outputed as COMPETITIONS(catalog) -> DBO(schema) -> EVENT(table).
-* An object qualified name respects the qualified name informed by the database vendor.
+* An object qualified name **respects the qualified name informed by the database vendor**.
 For instance, a column qualifed name in SQL Server will be (database name + schema + table name + column name), where in Oracle it will be (database name + table name + column name).

 ## Hive analysis